 - 4-5 tsp olive oil

-- Remove the pan from the over and top the crust with your favorite pizza toppings
+Remove the pan from the oven and top the crust with your favorite pizza toppings

 Tell me: what’s your favorite pizza topping?